mslinn/zeromq-demo/README.md

 sudo ls -alF /usr/local/lib/*jzmq* /usr/local/share/java/*zmq*
 ````

-You might want to put this into `.profile` as well:
+I put this into `.profile`, to use in scripts that kick off Java programs, so the Java bindings are found:

 ````
 export JAVA_OPTS=-Djava.library.path=/usr/local/lib